Cybersecurity (English) (B.Sc.)

 b) Practical Training "Cyber Security Lab" (6 CP)

 4. Specialized compulsory area of Cyber Security (24 CP):

 a) Foundations of Cyber Security 1 (9 CP)

 b) Foundations of Cyber Security 2 (6 CP)

 In the elective courses, students attend lectures on core and complementary topics of cyber security as well as a proseminar and seminar on cyber security topics (total of at least 36 CP).
 Furthermore, 6CP each are earned from the area of language courses as well as the free elective.
 Finally, the program is completed with the bachelor thesis and the associated seminar.

 A sample study plan can be found in the study program documents further down on this page, sample plans for individual specialization in cybersecurity topics here.

-- You will take part in an oral study entrance test (interview) on site/online in Saarbrücken.
-The number of places for this oral entrance test may be limited.
-If you wish to take part in the interview, you must have submitted your application by 15 June at thelatest.
+The number of seats for the online interview may be limited.
+If you wish to participate in the interview, you must have submitted your application latest by June 15.